-One of the greatest impediments I’ve observed to human change and growth is holding onto to outdated beliefs, thinking, and behaviors.
+One of the greatest impediments I’ve observed to human change and growth is holding onto outdated beliefs, thinking, and behaviors.

 Consider a time when you seriously wanted to address a personal challenge.
-Perhaps you set your sites on the outcome you wanted to achieve, you put a new plan in place and you worked feverishly on all the steps in the new plan.
-Yet, in the end, the results were disappointing and the results didn’t last.
-You may have even taken this one step further and chastised yourself by saying things like “I’m a failure”, “I knew this wouldn’t work”, “This is futile” – further eroding your self-esteem and personal motivation.
+Perhaps you set your sites on the outcome you wanted to achieve, you put a new plan in place, and you worked feverishly on all the steps in the new plan.
+Yet, in the end, the results were disappointing, and the results didn’t last.
+You may have even taken this one step further and chastised yourself by saying things like “I’m a failure,” “I knew this wouldn’t work,” “This is futile” – further eroding your self-esteem and personal motivation.

 I go back to the quote by Anatole France “All changes, even the most longed for, have their melancholy; for what we leave behind us is a part of ourselves; we must die to one life before we can enter another.